Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The daylight footage captured by the Reolink device is more accurate, thanks to its 5MP camera.
-It records footage at a maximum resolution of 2560x1920.
-The Dahua counterpart uses a 4MP camera with a resolution of 2560x1440.
+Daylight footage captured by the Reolink device is more detailed.
+This is thanks to its 5MP camera with a maximum resolution of 2560x1920.

 The Reolink camera includes full-color night vision with an in-built spotlight.
 The Dahua camera only supports infrared night vision.